AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/reporting-elements-filters-views-groupings.md

 product-area: reporting
 navigation-topic: reporting-elements
 title: Reporting elements: filters, views, and groupings
 description: AL: Add information here about all the different kinds of FVGs: in reports, in lists, beta, etc // OR: this article should be a high-level overview of reporting elements.
-Then, each type of element should have:
+Then, each type of element should have - EDIT ME.
 ---

 # Reporting elements: filters, views, and groupings